OpenFX Offers NGOs “At Cost” Cross-Border FX

 Why we are giving up the markup

-That is the whole of the decision.
-The rest, creating a cross-border system that works affordably for everyone who has to move money through the hard parts of the world, is what we are building anyway.
+Creating a cross-border system that works affordably for everyone who has to move money through the hard parts of the world, is what we are building anyway at OpenFX.

 Share article